hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 ## Transaction workflow

-**Description**: The HiPay Fullservice payment gateway can process transactions through many different acquirers using different payment methods and involving anti-fraud checks.
+**Description**: The HiPay Enterprise payment gateway can process transactions through many different acquirers using different payment methods and involving anti-fraud checks.
 All these aspects change the transaction processing flow significantly for you.

-When you activate a server-to-server notification on HiPay Fullservice, you receive a response describing the transaction state.
+When you activate a server-to-server notification on HiPay Enterprise, you receive a response describing the transaction state.
 Depending on the transaction state, there are five possible values:

 | Transaction state   |      Description    |
 |----------|-------------|